gypsydave5/chitter/README.md

 $ rspec
 ```

-The intigration tests may be run using [Cucumber]:
+The integration tests may be run using [Cucumber]:
 ```shell
 $ cucumber
 ```